Ian-Wilhite/Ian-Wilhite.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a junior at Texas A&M University studying Robotics and Controls Engineering with a passion for multi-agent robotic systems.
-My passion lies in swarm robotics, particularly in the fields of collaborative autonomy and multi-agent systems.
-I have worked heavily in aerial autonomy, with an emphasis on spatial awareness and disaster response.
+I am a student at Texas A&M University studying Robotics and Controls Engineering with a passion for autonomous systems.
+I have a background working in mapping through the DRON project, and am interested in working on collaborative autonomy tasks and multi-agent systems.
 With expertise in C++, SolidWorks, and machine learning, I strive to bring autonomous systems closer to real-world applications by developing reliable, scalable solutions that enable robots to operate autonomously in complex, dynamic environments.
 Through my experiences in both research and hands-on projects, I aim to push the boundaries of aerial autonomy, contributing to next advancements of the 21st century.

 ### Research Interests
 <!-- multi agent systems, swarm robotics, drone navigation, aerial autonomy, and collaborative development -->